MART, in conjunction with the North Central Regional Coordinating Council (RCC), is proud to bring Travel Training to our region.

 - If no, are you a senior or have a disability?
 If so, come to MART’s Admin Facility at 1427R Water St. in Fitchburg to

 - sign-up for a Statewide Access Pass, then we can refer you to GAAMHA.

 - If you don’t fit any of the above categories, contact MART, at 978-345-7711 option 3, to find out how you can qualify.

 - Perhaps you can find others like yourself, and MART can do a group training.

 - The RCC is always looking for more advocacy groups/agencies to become trainers to reach a more diverse population.
-Contact Keary Connors at MART for more information.
+Contact Bonnie Mahoney at MART for more information.